luckylittle/tqm/README.md

     # Change qbit tags based on filters
     tag:
       - name: low-seed
-      # This must be set
+        # Mode is optional and defaults to "full" if not specified
         # "mode: full" means tag will be added to
         # torrent if matched and removed from torrent if not
         # use `add` or `remove` to only add/remove respectivly
         # NOTE: Mode does not change the way torrents are flagged,
         # meaning, even with "mode: remove",
         # tags will be removed if the torrent does NOT match the conditions.
         # "mode: remove" simply means that tags will not be added
         # to torrents that do match.
         mode: full
         # uploadKb: 50 # Optional: Apply 50 KiB/s upload limit if conditions match (-1 for unlimited)
         update: